Fast and General Simulation of L\'evy-driven Ornstein Uhlenbeck processes for Energy Derivatives: Applications and Numerical Results

-To ensure consistency with the previous experiments, we opt for the identical set of parameters used in Section \ref{ssec:accuracy}.
-In particular, we consider in the analyses symmetric OU-NTS and NTS-OU, i.e.\ with $\theta=0$, to allow a direct comparison of results with exact decomposition algorithms.
-For FGMC, the selected FFT ``hyperparameters'' are $M = 16$ and $h$ as suggested in Section \ref{sec:thealgorithm}.
+To ensure consistency with the previous experiments, we opt for the same set of model parameters used in Section \ref{ssec:accuracy}.
+In particular, we consider symmetric OU-NTS and NTS-OU processes (i.e.\ $\theta=0$) to allow a direct comparison with ED algorithms.
+For the FGMC, the selected numerical parameters are $M = 16$, and both $h$ and $a$ as suggested in Section \ref{ssec:aruleofthumbforparameterselection}.
+The number of simulations is set to $10^7$.

-We know that for European call options an exact formula exists \citep[cf.][]{lewis2001simple}, allowing us to verify whether the retrieved MC prices align with the true prices of the contracts.
-In particular, to properly assess the accuracy performances of FGMC, we compute different metrics -- the Maximum absolute error (MAX), the Root Mean Squared Error (RMSE), the Mean Absolute Percentage Error (MAPE) and the average of the MC Standard Deviation $\left(\overline{\textnormal{SD}}\right)$ over the set of the 30 moneyness levels --, comparing the results with the ones obtained when employing the exact simulation algorithms.
+For European call options an exact formula exists \citep[cf.][]{lewis2001simple}, allowing us to verify whether the retrieved MC prices align with the true prices of the contracts.
+To properly assess the accuracy of FGMC, we compute different metrics --~the Maximum absolute error (MAX), the Root Mean Squared Error (RMSE), the Mean Absolute Percentage Error (MAPE) and the average of the MC Standard Deviation $\left(\overline{\textnormal{SD}}\right)$~-- over the set of 30 moneyness levels.

-Table \ref{tab:eu_call} shows the results of the comparison in terms of accuracy, together with the computational time required for the simulation; as in the previous experiments, $10^7$ trials are generated.

-The results are impressive.
-We notice that FGMC achieves an accuracy which is lower than a basis point (bp), not only for few specific moneyness levels, but for all considered levels.
-Moreover, this finding is consistent for the four processes and for all the different choices of the parameter $\alpha$.
+Table \ref{tab:eu_call} shows the comparison in terms of accuracy and computational time.
+The results are noteworthy: we observe that FGMC achieves an accuracy on the order of one basis point (bp), not only for a few specific moneyness levels, but for all considered levels.
+Moreover, this high accuracy is consistent across all four processes and for all choices of the parameter $\alpha$.

-The table emphasises again the two main strenghts of our methodology.
-First of all, it is fast: the computational time is always remarkably faster that the corresponding exact decomposition algorithm.
-Second, it is general, and indeed we are able to compute the prices for all the admissible choices of the parameters, while -- in many cases -- the exact decomposition algorithm do not allow the computation of the price.
+This analysis highlights once again the two main strengths of our methodology.
+First of all, it is fast: the computational time is always remarkably faster than the corresponding ED algorithm.
+Second, it is general, and we are indeed able to compute the prices for all the admissible choices of the parameters, whereas --~in many cases~-- the ED algorithms do not allow the computation of the price.